Non-reciprocal Cavity Polariton with Atoms Strongly Coupled to Optical Cavity

-We thank H J. Kimble for helpful discussions.
-We also thank Ya-Nan Lv for her help in the numerical simulations.This work was supported by the National Key Research and Development Program of China (Grant No. 2017YFA0304502), the National Natural Science Foundation of China (Grant No. 11634008, 11674203, 11574187, 11974223, and 11974225), and the Fund for Shanxi "1331 Project" Key Subjects Construction.
+\textbf{Acknowledgements}\\ We thank H J. Kimble for helpful discussions.
+We also thank Ya-Nan Lv for her help in the numerical simulations.This work was supported by the National Key Research and Development Program of China (Grant Nos.
+2021YFA1402002 and 2017YFA0304502), the National Natural Science Foundation of China (Grant No. U21A6006, U21A20433, 11974223, 11974225, 12104277, and 12104278), and the Fund for Shanxi 1331 Project Key Subjects Construction.
 M.L. and C.-L.Z. were supported by National Natural Science Foundation of China (Grant No.11674342 and 11922411), and the Program of State Key Laboratory of Quantum Optics and Quantum Optics Devices.